Artist Statement

 Bio

-Cheryl is native of Detroit, Michigan.
+Cheryl L. Rogers is a native of Detroit, Michigan.
 She currently lives and works in New York City.
 Cheryl is a graduate of The University of Michigan (BGS), New York University (MPS), and The Parsons School of Design (AAS).
 She has also studied with abstract landscape painter Brian Rutenberg.
-Cheryl’s work has been shown in throughout the eastern United States
+Cheryl’s work has been shown throughout the eastern United States